kejia1215/HVSM/README.md

 		mvn assembly:assembly

 ##__API:__
+	By using HVSM, you can go Example.java for help or do the fllowing steps:
 ###	1. To predict a list of gene pair, first build the ontology from a given ontology path:
 		GOntology ontology = GOntology.parseFromXml(ontologyPath);
 ###	2. then build the gene pair list from gene pair file, if your dataset contains positive and negative pairs, you need two pair list: